masonfmatthews/rails_assignments/assignments/css_reverse_engineering/README.md

 After completing this assignment, you should be able to effectively...

-* Use online tools like JSFiddle for rapid HTML and CSS experimentation
+* Use online tools like Codepen for rapid HTML and CSS experimentation
 * Create simple HTML documents
 * Style them with simple CSS documents